TA

 Serving: Neat or in cocktails

-A fermented rice wine used in cooking and also enjoyed as a beverage.
-It has a sweet and slightly tangy flavor.
+Fermented rice wine used in cooking and also enjoyed as a beverage.
+Has a sweet and slightly tangy flavor.

 wine15%